kodevalsky/Kodevalsky/README.md

 <h2>About me:</h2>

-- 🌱 I’m currently learning **Keras and Tensorflow**!

 - 📫 How to reach me: **jeremikow@gmail.com**!

 - :robot: Interesed in ML and AISec

 - 💬 <a href="https://teencrunch.org/">TeenCrunch</a> participant

-- 📝 Writing a thesis about Language Models!

 <h3 align="left">Connect with me:</h3>
 <p align="left">